-A PDF is a probability distribution that describes the relative likelihood of a continuous random variable taking on values in different ranges.
+A PDF is a probability distribution that describes a continuous random variable taking on values in different ranges.

 It’s a model of a random process: